Exclusive: Vivendi eyes bid for Sky to build pan-European pay-TV giant - sources

 "This could be the solution to their activist (shareholder) problem," he said.

-(Additional reporting by Gwenaelle Barzic in Paris and Kate Holton in London; Editing by Alexander Smith, Greg Mahlich and Martin Howell)
+(Additional reporting by Gwenaelle Barzic in Paris and Kate Holton in London; Editing by Alexander Smith and Greg Mahlich)